-We get it — fall is here and winter is on the way, so the temptation to skip your workout is probably overwhelming.
+We get it — fall is almost here and winter is on the way, so the temptation to skip your workout is probably overwhelming.

 Soon, you’ll be grabbing bulky sweaters and heavy coats that can easily conceal any flaws in your physique.
 Besides, what’s the point of working out when the holidays loom and all of your favorite calorie-laden treats are on the horizon?

 But quit your workout now, and you could be sorry.
 You might feel pangs of guilt come Jan.
 1. Or perhaps you’ll make it to spring before regretting your lack of resolve.

 So, instead of throwing in the towel on account of the turkey — or, more likely, the accompanying stuffing, mashed potatoes and pumpkin pie — renew your fitness commitments with a few simple fall activities.